Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a new KMS key.
 Add the vendor's IAM role ARN to the KMS key policy.
 Provide the new KMS key ARN to the vendor.
 - [ ] Create a new KMS key.
 Create a new IAM user.
 Add the vendor's IAM role ARN to an inline policy that is attached to the IAM user.
 Provide the new IAM user ARN to the vendor.
 - [ ] Configure encryption using the KMS managed S3 key.
 Add the vendor's IAM role ARN to the KMS managed S3 key policy.
 Provide the KMS managed S3 key ARN to the vendor.
 - [ ] Configure encryption using the KMS managed S3 key.
-Create an S3 bucket.
+Create a S3 bucket.
 Add the vendor's IAM role ARN to the S3 bucket policy.
 Provide the S3 bucket ARN to the vendor.

 ### A database is running on an Amazon RDS Multi-AZ DB instance.
 A recent security audit found the database to be out of compliance because it was not encrypted.
 Which approach will resolve the encryption requirement?